 METHODOLOGY:

-The field trial was conducted for two seasons i.e. Kharif, 2021-22 and 2022-23 to evaluate the bio- efficacy of Ethiprole 40% + Imidacloprid 40% WG at different dosages against Brown Planthopper (BPH) and White Backed Planthopper (WBPH), at Agricultural Research Station (ANGRAU) , Amadalavalasa, Srikakulam District of Andhra Pradesh.The experiment was laid out in randomized block design consisting of three replications.The varieties, MTU 1224 and MTU 7029 were used during kharif 2021-22 and 2022-23 seasons, respectively.
+The field trial was conducted for two seasons i.e. Kharif, 2021-22 and 2022-23 to evaluate the bio- efficacy of Ethiprole 40% + Imidacloprid 40% WG at different dosages against brown planthopper (BPH) and white backed planthopper (WBPH) at Agricultural Research Station (ANGRAU) , Amadalavalasa, Srikakulam District of Andhra Pradesh.The experiment was laid out in randomized block design consisting of three replications.The varieties, MTU 1224 and MTU 7029 were used during kharif 2021-22 and 2022-23 seasons, respectively.
 Eight treatments including untreated control were evaluated and each treatment was replicated thrice.
 Seedlings were transplanted 30 days after sowing with inter and intra row spacing of 20 cm x 15 cm.
 The experiment was implemented as per standard agronomic practices recommended by Acharya N. G. Ranga Agricultural University for the North Coastal region of Andhra Pradesh.
 Insecticidal spray solutions were prepared as per the treatments and were imposed twice at 15 days interval through spraying using knapsack sprayer.

 Chart 1.
 Treatment details: